fpejril/fpejril.github.io/_tabs/about.md

 ---
 ## 👋 Hi, I’m Frank

 I’m a **Cloud Operations & DevOps Engineer** with a passion for automation, observability, and infrastructure that scales.
 I’ve spent most of my career optimizing CI/CD pipelines, hardening deployments, and making systems more reliable — both in the cloud and in my homelab.
+If you're curious about how I got started, you can [read more about my background here]({{ "/posts/getting-my-start/" | relative_url }}).

 ---